-10.4.3.7 Tests of types 7 (g), 7 (h), 7 (j), 7 (k) and 7(l) should be performed to determine if an article with EIS main explosive load(s) and appropriately insensitive boostering components may be assigned to Division 1.6.
-These tests are applied to articles in the condition and form in which they are offered for transport, except that non-explosive components may be omitted or simulated if the competent authority is satisfied that this does not invalidate the results of the tests.
+10.4.3.7 Tests of types 7 (g), 7 (h), 7 (j), 7 (k) and 7(l) are performed to determine if an article with EIS main explosive load(s) and appropriately insensitive boostering components may be assigned to Division 1.6.
+These tests are applied to articles in the condition and form in which they are offered, except that non-explosive components may be omitted or simulated if the competent authority is satisfied that this does not invalidate the results of the tests.
 The procedure detailing testing requirements is given in Figure 10.5 and some points of explanation are given below.

-(a) Complex articles may contain multiple substances and this procedure should be completed for all substances within the article to be classified.
+(a) Complex articles may contain multiple substances and test types 7(a) to (f) shall be completed for all main explosive load and boostering component substances, as appropriate, within the article to be classified in Division 1.6.

 (b) The question "Is the substance in a main explosive load of a component within the article?"
 (Box 2 of Figure 10.5) is answered by examining the design of the article.
 Main explosive load substances are those loaded into components within the article that are not fuze, boostering, or isolated auxiliary explosive components.
 All substances in main explosive loads must "Undertake and meet acceptance criteria of extremely insensitive substance tests, Type 7 (a) to 7 (f)" (Box 3 of Figure 10.5).
 If a ‘+’ result is obtained for any main explosive load substance to any Type 7 (a) to 7 (f) test, the substance is not an EIS and the answer to the question in Box 24 of Figure 10.3 is "No".
 The article is not a candidate for Division 1.6.